boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 #### Show Header

-This allows you to enable or disable the `widget title` of the period over period widget.
+This option allows you to enable or disable the `widget title` of the Period over Period widget.

 #### Enable Comments